khazali/IndexServer/README.md

 	* 404 – index does not exist

-2. Share deletion
+2. Share deletion.
-Given a share name, it is deleted from the given index/indices.
+A share with a given name is deleted from the given index/indices.
 One request will have only one index affected.

 	Returns: Empty body with HTTP code:
 	* 200 – if the member is deleted